Faster than China? India's road, rail drive could lay doubts to rest

 Those worries might fade if Subramanian is right about the impact infrastructure spending will have on India's under-achieving economy.

 Success rests on whether ministries spend the extra $11 billion they were allocated for infrastructure this fiscal year.
-They got off to a fast start in April, spending $6 billion of the $38 billion capital expenditure budget for 2015/16.
+They got off to a fast start in April, spending $6 billion (4 billion pounds) of the $38 billion capital expenditure budget for 2015/16.

 STEPPING UP